 4. Will you be more than a one-product company?

-When your funds are limited and your answers lean more toward creating a preference for the company as opposed to preference on a singular product, invest your efforts around conceiving and delivering on a promise of value around the company.
-As part of this work, your remember that creating a brand has an emotional components.
+When your funds are limited, and your answers lean more toward creating a preference for the company as opposed to preference on a singular product, invest your efforts in conceiving and delivering on a promise of value and experience around the company.
+As part of this work, you remember that creating a brand has an emotional component.

 Branding includes the Emotional Association the Customer has with Your Company

-While you may be adamant your solutions are truly unique, oftentimes customers cannot really discern functional differences.
-Sometimes the only way a company or solution stands out is by creating a unique emotional connection with the customer.
-If you believe branding is merely about your logo, corporate identity, website, collateral or advertising and/or the vehicle you use to deliver your messages, you may end up very disappointed.
+While you may be adamant that your solutions are truly unique, oftentimes, customers cannot really discern functional differences.
+Sometimes, the only way a company or solution stands out is by creating a unique emotional connection with the customer.
+If you believe branding is merely about your logo, corporate identity, website, collateral, or advertising and/or the vehicle you use to deliver your messages, you may end up very disappointed.

 You will need a clear plan with built-in checkpoints and success metrics to keep everyone focused on turning the words of your brand promise into a real customer experience.
 Without a customer-centric brand strategy, you run the risk of turning your branding efforts into a set of communication tactics.